jbirtley88/gremel/README.md

   An CSV file containing IP address and datacenter

   `ip,datacenter`

   `192.168.143.149 datacenter1`

 Some of the web requests are showing high latency retrieving `/api/foo`, where "*high latency*" means "*more than 1000ms*".

-You have a hunch that it might be related to cross-datacenter requests to a database, so you need to see if the high latency is associated with particular datacenters.
+You have a hunch that it might be related to cross-datacenter requests to a database, or it might be a single datacenter with the problem, so you need to see if the high latency is associated with particular datacenters.

 To try to do this by hand would be massively complicated and time-consuming, even if your scripting skills are God-tier.